thynash/Rangify/README.md

 ---

-**🏆 Built for SIH 2024 - Preserving Cultural Heritage Through Technology**
+**🏆 Built for SIH 2025 - Preserving Cultural Heritage Through Technology**

-*KolamAI represents the perfect fusion of traditional Indian art, mathematical principles, and modern computer science - creating a system that not only analyzes but truly understands the beauty and complexity of Kolam patterns.*
+*Rangify represents the perfect fusion of traditional Indian art, mathematical principles, and modern computer science - creating a system that not only analyzes but truly understands the beauty and complexity of Kolam patterns.*